artainmo/DevOps/cloud/README.md

 ### EC2 instance storage
 Elastic Block Store (EBS) volume is the most important storage option in EC2.
 It allows to persist data even after termination of the instance.
 It can quickly be detached from one EC2 instance and attached to another one within the same AZ.<br>
 When creating an EBS we have the 'Delete on Termination' option that is activated by default for the root volume but not other volumes.
 Thus if you want to preserve the root volume after instance termination you need to deactivate this option.<br>
 It is possible to make EBS backups, also called snapshots.
-Those snapshots can also be copied to other AZs or regions to leverage the global infrastructure.
+Those snapshots can also be copied to other AZs or regions to leverage the global infrastructure.<br>
+EBS volumes cannot be accessed simultaneously by multiple EC2 instances.

 Amazon machine image (AMI) represents a customization of an EC2 instance.
-Thus it contains pre-packaged customized software to boot the EC2 instance faster.
-They can be build for a specific region and be copied to other regions to leverage the global infrastructure.<br>
+Thus it contains pre-packaged customized software to boot the EC2 instance faster.<br>
+The AMI must be in the same region as that of the EC2 instance to be launched.
+If the AMI exists in a different region, it can be copied to the region of the EC2 instance.
+The region of AMI has no bearing on the performance of the EC2 instance.<br>
 Some AMIs are public and provided by AWS, but you can also create your own AMIs.
 You can also sell your AMIs on an AWS Marketplace AMI.

 EC2 Image Builder is a new service that can automate the creation of virtual machines or container images.
 It can automate the creation, maintenance and testing of EC2 AMIs.